rkirov/blog/content/posts/incremental_computation_2.md

 It is unclear to me whether the diffable addition to incremental computation is objectively different approach compared to the basic methods we have discussed for far or an optimization to support the pragmatics of mutable data structures.
+Let me know what do you think.

 ## Automatic-differentiation aside

 If you have been following you the machine learning community this might light-bulb - automatic differentiation!

 Unfortunately, the computational derivative for a function that deals with numerics is not the same as the mathematical derivative for the underlying math function.
 Mathematically, the computational derivative is just the difference function `f(x') - f(x)`.
 Different forms of writing that function (with some being faster to compute) is question in the domain of computer science and not mathematics.

 That said the study of applying program transformations to extract the mathematical derivative has a lot of parallels with the techniques for